 A smaller subset of gamers invested time into the struggle of the undead vampire, Raziel.
 But it was critically acclaimed and those who did play it will insist to this day just how special it was.
 It didn’t stop Eidos Interactive (later to be Crystal Dynamics) from creating three games in the Soul Reaver series and two games for Blood Omen, following the glory years of Kain.
 The idea of shifting between the real world and the realm of souls was like nothing we’d ever seen before.
 The quality of voice acting raised the bar for the rest of the games industry with its moody narrative, complimented by a great story of mystery and high fantasy vampire society.
 That was all thanks to none other than Amy Henning, the writer for the first three Uncharted games.
 Not to mention the super cool music… Just to get you right in the feels, here’s the intro cinematic to Soul Reaver.

-rel=”noopener noreferrer” target=”_blank”>Dead Sun was on the way, slated to arrive on the last generation of consoles.
+A new title, presumably beginning an entirely new series called Dead Sun was on the way, slated to arrive on the last generation of consoles.
 Sadly, Dead Sun was cancelled.
 Still, I believe it is a fairly safe bet that gamers from all over would love to see the return of Nosgoth, a further exploration of its lore and the vampire overlords that rule it.

 Spyro The Dragon